 Eventually she was forced against her will into quarantine by the New York City Health Department.
 In 1907 she was sent to North Brother Island in the East River which was being used as a quarantine center for people sick with infectious diseases.
 She remained there for 3 years, during which time her story of forced quarantine made it into the papers where she was dubbed “Typhoid Mary”.

-In 1910 she was released from quarantine on the condition that she would never work as a cook again, since she had most likely transmitted typhoid through the food she prepared.
+In 1910 she was released from quarantine on the condition that she would never work as a cook again since she had most likely transmitted typhoid through the food she prepared.
 She kept to this agreement for a while, working as a laundress, but eventually she disappeared from public health officials and started work as a cook again under assumed names.
 The pay and working conditions of a laundress were far below that of a cook for a wealthy family.
-She was caught working at Sloane Hospital for Women after an outbreak of typhoid infected 25 people and killed 2.
+She was eventually caught, working at Sloane Hospital for Women, after an outbreak of typhoid infected 25 people there killing 2.
 She was sent back to North Brother Island where she lived until she died in 1938 at the age of 69 (still carrying typhoid).